 Inflation is hitting us all hard right now, and what makes it worse is that it’s a weird, technical subject like why fog happens or how bitcoin is made.
 Everyone is confused, a little surprised, and wondering “when will inflation go down?”
 It seems unfair.

 In that spirit, this post will explain what’s going on, clearly, for humans, without math.
-Because women are smart enough to know that when Gas goes up $0.30 in a week, we have a problem.
+Because women are smart enough to know that when Gas goes up to $7, we have a problem.

-At the end, I’ll explain what you can do about to survive, even if your teenagers are destroying your grocery budget.
+At the end, I’ll suggest how you can survive inflation, even if your teenagers are destroying your grocery budget.
 Let’s begin at the beginning.

 In a sense, today’s inflation was almost inevitable.
 Inflation in 2022 is a direct result of the unprecedented amount of cash that was injected into the economy – starting in response to the Great Recession in 2008 and more dramatically in response to the Covid-19 pandemic.